 - Materials used to make the blanket and weights.
-Take into account any allergies you could have to the fabric or the weighted insides.
+Consider any allergies you could have to the fabric or the weighted insides.
 The fabric should also be soft on the skin for sleeping purposes.
 Some products used for the weight in these blankets can cause a slight rustling sound.
-If you are using it for sleep, check out the reviews to see if its noise-free.
+If you are using it for sleep, check out the reviews to see if it’s noise-free.
 You may also find machine-washable options are a priority for you.

 - Climate and comfortable sleeping temperature.
-Weighted blankets can be hot so if you live in a hot place or are a hot sleeper opt for one that has been made specifically with thin, breathable fabric.
+Weighted blankets can be warm, so if you live in a hot place or are a hot sleeper, opt for one made specifically with thin, breathable fabric.

-- Weight distribution and inner ties.
+- Weight distribution.
 The weight in a weighted blanket should be evenly distributed.
-Choose a blanket that ensures the weights stay sewn into their pockets and remain even within the cover due to attachments (often referred to as inner ties)
+Choose a blanket that ensures the weights stay sewn into their pockets and remain evenly distributed.

-We love Calming Blankets weighted blankets because they are soft, evenly weighted and use non-toxic, noise-free glass beads.
+We love Zonli weighted blankets because they are soft and evenly weighted.
 Their weighted blankets are designed to help relieve the symptoms of insomnia, stress, anxiety and various sensory disorders.
-These blankets are so good that they are rated as Australia’s top weighted blanket on ProductReview and Facebook.
-People have reported feelings of reduced stress, soothed minds and deeper, more restful sleep whilst using their Calming Blanket.
+People have reported feelings of reduced stress, soothed minds and deeper, more restful sleep whilst using their Zonli weighted blanket.